altrome/ND002/Project/README.md

-# Worlkd Population Evolution Visualization
+# World Population Evolution Visualization
 ### Data Visualization with D3 - Udacity's Data Analyst Nanodegree

+Direct link to the visualization (bl.ocks.org)[http://bl.ocks.org/altrome/raw/ae6d6aa352f08ea339300cd38f5a8c9d/]

 ## Summary

 This project wants to show, in a visual and easy to understand way, how the world population has evolved since 1800.
-The dataset used, was extracted from gapminder's data repository (link)[https://docs.google.com/spreadsheets/d/1IbDM8z5XicMIXgr93FPwjgwoTTKMuyLfzU6cQrGZzH8/pub?gid=0].
+The dataset used, was extracted from gapminder's data repository [link](https://docs.google.com/spreadsheets/d/1IbDM8z5XicMIXgr93FPwjgwoTTKMuyLfzU6cQrGZzH8/pub?gid=0).

 The process followed to deal with the dataset was:

 1. I was exploring the CSV file with common tools like excel, to understand its structure and see if it was possible to add more information to enrich the visualization.
-2. I found that each line of the dataset, was referenced to the official name of the country, and I regarded that work with names, in some cases with spaces, would be a problem, so I started to find a way to work with some standard references, and I found that ISO maintains a list of ISO codes with 2 or 3 letters and 3 numbers (link)[https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_(data_file)], so I decided to export these codes and merge with the original file.
+2. I found that each line of the dataset, was referenced to the official name of the country, and I regarded that work with names, in some cases with spaces, would be a problem, so I started to find a way to work with some standard references, and I found that ISO maintains a list of ISO codes with 2 or 3 letters and 3 numbers [link](https://en.wikipedia.org/wiki/List_of_sovereign_states_and_dependent_territories_by_continent_(data_file)), so I decided to export these codes and merge with the original file.
 3. Working with R, the file was cleaned and reworked to meet the specifications I determined previously.
 The files with the R code and the original files exported from excel can be found at 'R_stuf' folder.
 4. Once the file was completely defined, I decided to think how to show the information to the user in an attractive way and trying to put some gamification in the experience.